Skip to Content

 That’s really up to you and how you wish to use it.

-Most of the recipe in my books and on this blog that call for base curry sauce serve 4.
+Most of the recipe in my books and on this blog that call for base curry sauce serve 2 to 4.
 These recipe call for anything between 500ml (2 cups) and 700ml (2 3/4 cups) of base sauce.
 That’s the diluted sauce!

 So if you want to have enough sauce to cook a curry for four at the ready, I recommend freezing the sauce, before diluting it in portions of 350ml (1 3/4 cups).
+Then diluted it with water, vegetable, chicken or meat stock when you heat it up to use in your curry.

 That said, I also have a lot of recipes for curry house portions of my recipes on this site.
 These call for between 250ml and 300ml of base sauce and serve 1 – 2 people.